opendevsecops/guide-aws-hacking/README.md

 ## Methodology

-The key to success is having a well defined system to follow.
+The key to success is having a well defined system.
 While this rule applies to life as a whole it is particularly useful when performing security assessments.
 The following table can be used to kickstart any AWS security assessment project:

 | Category           | Question                                    | Complience (Yes/No/Partial) |
 |--------------------|---------------------------------------------|-----------------------------|